POWNAL, Vt. -- The town has outgrown the space it now occupies in the town office building on Center Street, officials say.

 Of the controversy surrounding that decision, Kauppi remained convinced that restoration wasn't feasible, but said he would like to see the property used as the site of a new town hall.

 "Now we have a clear piece of land with water on it and village septic," he said, describing his vision of a new building overlooking the land known as Center Park.
-"My hopes and thoughts would be a real park, where people could sit and enjoy the beautiful view."

 The original part of the current town office building is historic, and stands near one of the oldest cemeteries in town.